yen936/Bitcoin-Price/README.md

 # Bitcoin Price
 > A iOS app for presenting Bitcoin prices with currency conversion.

-Bitcoin price collects live Bitcoin prices data from x api.
+Bitcoin price collects live Bitcoin prices data from api.
 Users can select the conversion currency one of 20+ currenices for Bitcoin prices to be converted into.

 ### Skills/Tech Used: